 Humiliation Conga: Famously he delivered one to Christian vblogger VenomfangX, after several exchanges which culminated with the latter unfairly DMCAing Thunderf00t's videos, thecounterattack was epic.

-I Did What I Had to Do: His explanation of his actions after being expelled from FreeThoughtBlogs, in which he published and forwarded the emails of the FTB private backchannel where the members discussed and plotted on how to ruin the careers and lives of all those who had said critical things about FTB.
-On the other hand, the FTB community claims that it was an unnecessary and vindictive breach of backchannel privacy.
+I Did What I Had to Do: His explanation of his actions after being expelled from FreeThoughtBlogs, in which he published and forwarded the emails of the FTB private backchannel in which he published and forwarded the emails of the FTB private backchannel where the members discussed and plotted on how to ruin the careers and lives of all those in the secular community who had said dissented from FTB.
+On the other hand, the list contained private information on the private lives of the bloggers, prompting one transgendered blogger to quit due to the risk, and the FTB community claims that it was an unnecessary and vindictive breach of backchannel privacy.

 Implied Death Threat: Infamously, he received one from Muslim video blogger Dawahfilms, after several videos Tf00t made critical of Islam.